persvr/perstore/README.md

 * max(&lt;property?>) - Finds the maximum of every value in the array or if the property argument is provided, returns the maximum of the value of property for every object in the array
 * min(&lt;property?>) - Finds the minimum of every value in the array or if the property argument is provided, returns the minimum of the value of property for every object in the array
 * recurse(&lt;property?>) - Recursively searches, looking in children of the object as objects in arrays in the given property value
-* changes(&lt;since?>) - Returns a result set of all the objects that have been modified since the given parameter (which may be a timestamp or version number).
-This should include an indication of objects that have been deleted as well.

 If you are writing a store, or want to introspect queries, you can use the parsed query data structures.
 You can parse string queries with resource-query module's parseQuery function.